 Who is responsible for; servicing our account, maintaining the inventory and par levels?

-Rego International (in Alliance with Florida Bracing).
-We have service executives committed to providing ultimate service for your convenience.
+We at Rego International have service executives committed to providing ultimate service for your convenience.
 We will organize your initial inventory, train your staff on fitting and necessary documentation for dispensing, as well as maintain your par levels in tact for the duration of our agreement.

 Unfortunately under normal circumstances we cannot facilitate such requests; however, depending on the nature of the brace or prosthesis or a particular patient's ambulatory condition, special accommodations can be made.

 Articles of Interest

 a) Laws/ OIG guidance on Stock & Bill/ Consignment closets